Learn how to meet CBAM obligations, avoid costly penalties, and build resilient supply chains with reliable carbon reporting.

 The Carbon Border Adjustment Mechanism (CBAM) is one of the most significant trade measures ever introduced by the European Union.
 Its goal is to prevent carbon leakage and ensure fair competition by applying a carbon cost on imported goods equal to that paid by EU producers under the Emissions Trading System (ETS).

-• Transition phase: Began in October 2023 with mandatory emissions reporting.
+• Transition phase: Began in October 2023 with mandatory quarterly reporting cycles to establish a baseline data framework.

-• Definitive phase: From January 2026, importers must purchase and surrender CBAM certificates covering the embedded emissions in their goods.
+• Definitive phase: As of January 2026, importers must purchase and surrender CBAM certificates covering the embedded greenhouse gas emissions in their goods.

-• Goods in scope: Steel, aluminium, cement, fertiliser, electricity, hydrogen, and selected precursors.
+• Goods in scope: Sectors including cement iron and steel aluminium, fertiliser, electricity, hydrogen, and selected precursors.

 • Non-compliance risks: Financial penalties, rejection of shipments at EU borders, and reputational damage across global markets.